-Our Osteopath Nirosan qualified from Swansea University.
-On registering with the General Osteopathic council, he started work at Glasgow Osteopath (Glasgow, Scotland) and more lately Caithness Osteopathic Services (Thurso, Scotland).
-He now joins us here at Forte Physical Health, Chelmsford.
+Our Osteopath, Niro, qualified from Swansea University.
+On registering with the General Osteopathic Council, he started work at Glasgow Osteopath then moved to Caithness Osteopathic Services in Thurso, Scotland.

-He has worked with varied patient group including elderly, pregnant mothers, adolescent and sports injury patients.
-Nirosan takes a special interest in chronic lower back pain and prevention.
+He has worked with varied patient groups including elderly, pregnant mothers, adolescent and sports injury patients.
+Niro takes a special interest in chronic lower back pain and prevention.

-Nirosan takes an all-round health and wellbeing approach to patient care to help them be at their best.
-This involves a comprehensive assessment, individual to each patient, taking into consideration lifestyle factors, occupation, daily stress, environment etc.
+Niro also takes an all-round health and wellbeing approach to patient care, to help them be at their best.
+This involves a comprehensive assessment, individual to each patient, which takes into consideration lifestyle factors, occupation, daily stress and environment.